 Safety and precautions

 Caution is needed among people taking thyroid hormone replacement for a diagnosis of Hashimoto’s thyroiditis with low thyroid function (hypothyroidism).
-LDN ought to begin at the lowest range—0.25mg is a good starting point.
+LDN ought to begin at the lowest range.
 LDN may lead to a rapid decrease in the autoimmune disorder, which then may require a rapid reduction in your dose of thyroid hormone replacement in order to avoid symptoms of hyperthyroidism; see Expert commentary in How do experts use low-dose naltrexone? ›

 Side effects or adverse events